csswizardry/CSS-Guidelines/README.md

    extensions.
 5. **Style trumps** – error states etc.

-This means that, as you go down the document, each section builds upon and inherits sensibly from the previous one.
-There should be less undoing of styles, less specificity problems and an all round better architected stylesheet.
+This means that—as you go down the document—each section builds upon and inherits sensibly from the previous one(s).
+There should be less undoing of styles, less specificity problems and all-round better architected stylesheets.

 For further reading I cannot recommend Jonathan Snook’s [SMACSS](http://smacss.com) highly enough.